CommScope's COVID-19 Customer & Partner Hub Visit

 An important aspect of DPoE is the CableLabs Certification Wave participation and the associated certification of vendor products.
 Vendors participate during the certification process to show they are compliant with the specification.

 Another important goal for the CableLabs’ DPoE standard is to ensure interoperability between different vendors.
 Interoperability in the CMTS/cable modem world is when a vendor’s CMTS works with another vendor’s cable modem.
-For example, Cisco’s CMTS working with cable modems from Motorola, Pace and others.
+For example, ARRIS’ CMTS working with cable modems from CommScope, Motorola and others.
 DPoE is a standard that defines that same kind of interoperability among vendors of EPON equipment.
-For example, in the case of CommScope, our ONUs work with OLTs from Alcatel Lucent and Sumitomo, and our OLTs work with their ONUs.
+For example, in the case of CommScope, our ONUs work with OLTs from Alcatel Lucent (Nokia) and Sumitomo.

 Similar to the DOCSIS cable model standards, we expect that DPoE standards will continue maturing as the EPON technology evolves and new services emerge.
 As the majority of the cable industry transitions from the HFC-based network to an all fiber-based EPON network, the previously proven model of using standards compliant equipment becomes imperative—DPoE provides this standardization.

 Key Takeaway: DOCSIS Provisioning of EPON (DPoE) makes EPON Optical Line Terminals and Optical Network Units act like a cable modem termination system and cable modems.
 It takes into account two main aspects—provisioning and interoperability.
 Provisioning is the act of programming network equipment to deliver the services a customer has purchased.
 Interoperability is the ability for equipment from different vendors to work together.